Which I and Love and You Wet Recipes Get

 Above-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical canned dog food.

 Even when you consider the protein-boosting effect of the peas, this looks like the profile of a wet product containing a significant amount of meat.

-I and Love and You is a grain-free canned dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 5 stars.
+I and Love and You is a grain-free canned dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.

 - I and Love and You Dog Treats Recall of 2015 (7/13/2015)

 You can view a complete list of all dog food recalls since 2009 here.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.